-$Spec = MemSpec(id_0) \parallel \dots \parallel MemSpec(id_k) \parallel InnerMem$ constructed from systems MemSpec(id) that specify read and write procedures for fixed process identities id and a system InnerMem that specifies the array maintained by the memory component.
-Each of the systems MemSpec(id) is itself a compound system:
+$Spec = MemSpec(id_0) \parallel ... \parallel MemSpec(id_k) \parallel InnerMem$ constructed from systems MemSpec(id) that specify read and write procedures for fixed process identities id and a system InnerMem that specifies the array maintained by the memory component.
+Each of the systems MemSpec(id) are themselves compound systems: